 Eyelashes are just hair, so it makes sense that taking a hair growth supplement can encourage lash growth!

-Hairlust Hair Growth Formula Gummies contain a nourishing mix of vitamins and minerals that are proven to support healthy hair growth, including silica, biotin, folic acid, vitamin C, and zinc.
+Hairlust Hair Formula Gummies for Women contain a nourishing mix of vitamins and minerals that are proven to support healthy hair growth, including silica, biotin, folic acid, vitamin C, and zinc.
 Plus, they’re sugar-free and vegan, so you know they’re good for you.
-No synthetic flavours or colorants here!
+No synthetic flavors or colorants here!
 With consistent use, you’ll notice healthier-looking hair and lashes.

 6. Apply Vitamin E Oil

 If your lashes are brittle or dry, vitamin E may be the solution.
 Vitamin E is a potent antioxidant that protects the delicate lash hairs as it moisturizes.
 But be careful: it’s difficult to apply vitamin E to your lashes, and you don’t want to get this oil into your eyes!

 Of course, if you’re looking for a big difference in the appearance of your eyelashes, you’ll need to use an eyelash growth serum.
 Keep reading to find out the best eyelash serum for you!